schnurrd/ICL-Architectures/README.md

 The Python configuration file must define a `config`or a `get_config(config_index: int = 0)` function, which when called returns a `MainConfig` object.
 An example configuration file can be found at `PFNs/tabpfn_prior_config.py`.

+# Currently known issues / TODOs

+- Old GPUs with compute capability < 7.0 (e.g. Tesla P100, Titan Xp, Titan X) do not work properly due to Cuda version incompatibilities.
+Please use a newer GPU if possible
+- Multi GPU training currently does not provide the expected predictive performance and is worse than single GPU training
+- Samplers used are very basic and could be improved to better cover the data distribution

 # Repository (PFNs) explanation

 ## Steps of execution in the pre-training pipeline